- Reference Number: HEY-904/2017E

 Under the General Data Protection Regulation and the Data Protection Act 2018 we are responsible for maintaining the confidentiality of any information we hold about you.
 For further information visit the following page: Confidential Information about You.

 If you or your carer needs information about your health and wellbeing and about your care and treatment in a different format, such as large print, braille or audio, due to disability, impairment or sensory loss, please advise a member of staff and this can be arranged.

-This leaflet has been produced by the Hull and East Yorkshire Hospitals NHS Trust and is available as a download:
+This leaflet has been produced by the Hull University Teaching Hospitals NHS Trust and is available as a download: